la2050/archive/_projects/2016/help-open-a-youth-center-for-lgbt-homeless-youth-like-no-other.md

   to bring something different to the table.
 Activities such as Open Houses and Community Fairs would give us a golden opportunity to educate residents on homelessness and what they can do to help solve the problem.
+Please explain how you will define and measure success for your project.​: >- We believe that listening to our Clients is always the best way to judge our success, or lack thereof.

+  Methods such as surveys and feedback forms will be used as a way to evaluate our work.
+Through a series of thorough questions about our events and activities, we will give both our youth and adults the opportunity to freely express themselves on the use of this Youth Center.
+Surveys will be made available on-site and online as well.
+These can be submitted anonymously as a way to comfort the author and not let them feel pressured.

+  The tracking of case progress would also be a key component of our success, as we would follow up with local service providers to ensure that youth are taking the next step in the rehabilitation process and reaching out for help.

+  Leaders of the Youth Center will also have to hold themselves accountable for the goals they have collectively outlined for the facility.
+By meeting regularly, giving each other feedback, and identifying any potential issues, Staff can increase their chances of providing the best possible service for all of its Clients.
+A majority satisfaction rate in performance would be the target for both statistics and client satisfaction.
+A database of these evaluations would be maintained regularly as a way to document the progress of the Youth Center.

+  We would also solicit feedback from our local community as a way to maximize the use of the Youth Center by discussing both its strengths and areas for improvement.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/help-open-a-youth-center-for-lgbt-homeless-youth-like-no-other/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4001387745741-team91.jpg
 organization_name: The C.I.T.Y. x1 Youth Group